Last updated: 16 April 2026

 Hey Running Crew!
 If you’ve been logging serious miles in the Pegasus 41 (or any of the last few generations), you’re going to want to pay attention to the Nike Pegasus 42.
-Nike just dropped official details and early tester feedback on what they’re calling “the best Pegasus ride to date” — a daily trainer that’s finally getting the full-length curved Air Zoom treatment runners have been begging for.
+Nike has officially launched the shoes in India and we can easily claim it as “the best Pegasus ride to date” — a daily trainer that’s finally getting the full-length curved Air Zoom treatment runners have been begging for.

 What’s New – The Big Upgrades That Matter for Marathon Training